 To gain some perspective on where drone stocks might be headed, it pays to study the metrics behind their growing popularity.
 The Federal Aviation Administration (FAA) announced U.S. drone registrations passed 1 million in 2018 and have continued growing.
 This includes a wide variety of drones—used for photography, racing, and even search and rescue—with growth expanding into farming and package delivery.

-It wasn’t all that long ago — 2013, to be exact — when Amazon.com began making a lot of noise about Amazon Prime Air.
+Back in 2013, Amazon.com began making a lot of noise about Amazon PrimeAir.
 The service, so the e-commerce giant predicted, might someday get a package to your door within 30 minutes—via octocopter.
 But for all the hype, and predictions of a launch by 2015, it simply didn’t happen.